marovira/marking/README.md

 ## How does it work?
 Please see the wiki for more information on usage of the script, along with guidelines for designing assignments that can use it.
-The full documentation of the source code is coming soon.
+The full documentation of the source code can be seen [here](https://marovira.github.io/marking/)

 ## TODO list